 Making this caramel can be made in three ways- Stovetop, slow cooker, and in the microwave.
 Regardless of which method you choose, the longer you ‘cook’ it, the darker and thicker the caramel will be.

-Place the cans in a small saucepan and cover with water, about 1-2 inches above the cans.
+Place the cans in a small saucepan and cover them with water, about 1-2 inches above the cans.
 On medium heat, heat up the saucepan until it just begins to simmer.
 Reduce to low and cover, letting the condensed milk simmer for around 2 hours.

 Making caramel in the slow cooker is the easiest method, but also the most time-consuming.

-Place the cans of condensed coconut milk in the slow cooker and fill with warm water, until it is about 1-2 inches above the cans.
+Place the cans of condensed coconut milk in the slow cooker and fill them with warm water, until it is about 1-2 inches above the cans.
 Set on slow for 8 hours.
-Using metal tongs, remove the cans from the slow cooker and let cool for 5 minutes, before placing the cans in a bowl of cold water, to cool down.
-Open the cans and transfer to a sealable container or jar.
+Using metal tongs, remove the cans from the slow cooker and let them cool for 5 minutes, before placing the cans in a bowl of cold water, to cool down.
+Open the cans and transfer them to a sealable container or jar.